Freedom in the World

 A. Electoral Process: 12 / 12

 The 60 members of the Great and General Council, the unicameral legislature, are elected every five years.
 Executive power rests with the 10-member State Congress (cabinet), which is headed by two captains regent.
 As the joint heads of state, the captains regent are elected every six months by the Great and General Council from among its own members.
-Although there is no official prime minister, the secretary of state for foreign and political affairs is regarded as the head of government; Pasquale Valentini was elected to the post in December 2012.
-Under changes made to the electoral law in 2008 designed to increase accountability, government stability, and citizen participation, the winning coalition must hold 35 of the 60 parliamentary seats.
+Although there is no official prime minister, the secretary of state for foreign and political affairs is regarded as the head of government; Pasquale Valentini was elected to the post in 2012.
+Under changes to the electoral law in 2008 that were designed to increase accountability, government stability, and citizen participation, the winning coalition must hold 35 of the 60 parliamentary seats.

 B. Political Pluralism and Participation: 16 / 16